BigDipper: Sharded Censorship Resistant Data Availability for Leader-Based BFT

-KZG can be applied on a two dimensional matrix.
 Suppose we have $n$ polynomials, each of degree $d-1$, and we want to encode it with a coding ratio of $\frac{1}{3}$.
 A matrix can be created where every column contains one polynomial.
 The RS encoding is applied to each of $d$ row by extending the evaluations to $2n$ more points.
-The commitment of every newly generated $2n$ polynomials along the columns are the polynomial extension of the first $k$ column commitments.
+The commitment of every newly generated $2n$ polynomials can be shown to be the polynomial extension of the first $k$ column commitments.
 It is due to the linearity property of KZG and RS~\cite{Vitalik2d}.
-A good reference can is available at \cite{nazirkhanova2021information}.
-Figure~\ref{fig:card_data_struct} provides a visualization for such 2D encoding.
-More discussion can be found in Appendix~\ref{sec:appendix:background:rs} and \ref{sec:appendix:background:kzg}.
+Figure~\ref{fig:card_data_struct} provides a visualization.
+More discussion can be found in Appendix~\ref{sec:appendix:background:rs}.